microconfig/microconfig/README.md

 ```

 # YAML and Properties format support
-Microconfig supports Properties and YAML format for source and result configs.
+Microconfig supports *.yaml and *.properties format for source and result configs.
 You can keep a part of configuration in *.yaml files and another part in *.properties.

 ```